dimastatz/cyberactive/README.md

 ## Engineering Principles
 We are [remote first engineering](https://about.gitlab.com/company/culture/all-remote/guide/) organization.
 Our team is distributed all over the world, and we are creating a modern [cloud native](https://en.wikipedia.org/wiki/Cloud_native_computing) platform on top of open source.
 We adopted the following engineering principles to be successful.
-  1. <b>Lean Engineering:</b> sdasdasd
+  1. <b>Lean Engineering:</b> Eliminate waste.
+Use only tools that are required to make the work done.
   2. <b>Cloud Native Mindset:</b> Build loosely coupled, resilient, manageable, and observable software.
+Change the platform frequently and predictably with minimal toil.
 Automate everything.
-Change our platform frequently and predictably with minimal toil.
   3. <b>Validated Learning:</b> Future is unknown.
 Learn through experimentation.
 Deliver as fast as possible and find what works best.
   4. <b>Asynchronous Communication:</b> Work from anywhere you want and communicate asynchronously.
 We have a <b>written down</b> and transparent culture of knowledge sharing.
-  5. <b>Giving Back:</b>
+  5. <b>Giving Back:</b> Share knowledge and give back to the tech community by blogging, contributing to open source products.

-## How to use CyberActive
+## How To Use CyberActive
 [TBD]()